-Major Related Program (MRP) degrees build on the Associate in Arts - Direct Transfer
+Major Related Program (MRP) degrees build on the Associate in Arts - Direct Transfer Agreement degree for students in the arts, humanities and social sciences, and the Associate in Sciences

-Agreement degree for students in the arts, humanities and social sciences, and the Associate in Sciences - Transfer degree for students in engineering and science-based fields.
+- Transfer degree for students in engineering and science-based fields.
 Two- and four-year colleges work together to create these programs so that LCC graduates can transfer smoothly into the bachelor degree program of their choice.

-Specific requirements for the different MRP degrees are located in the Programs of Study (lowercolumbia.edu/publications/catal og/programs) section of this catalog.
+Specific requirements for the different MRP degrees are located in the 'Programs of Study' section of the catalog.